Police (1916 film)

-Police is Charlie Chaplin's 14th film with Essanay Studios and was released in 1916.
+Police is a 1916 film and Charlie Chaplin's 14th with Essanay Studios.
 It was made at the Majestic Studio in Los Angeles.
 Charlie plays an ex-convict who finds life on the outside not to his liking and leads him to breaking into a home with another thief (Wesley Ruggles).
 Edna Purviance plays the girl living in the home who tries to change him.